unfoldingWord/wordMAP/README.md

 ### Benefits

 A benefit of this approach is that it allows users to backup their configuration and reload it on another system, using the existing account.
 A second advantage is that user's would be able to share configuration and saved alignments with one another, in the same manner in which they share projects.
-A third benefit is that it allows Word-MAP to define a cascading list of defaults, possibly looking at the [Door43-Catalog](https://git.door43.org/Door43-Catalog) organization first, then checking a user's repo for overrides.
+A third benefit is that it allows WordMAP to define a cascading list of defaults, possibly looking at the [Door43-Catalog](https://git.door43.org/Door43-Catalog) organization first, then checking a user's repo for overrides.

 ### Limitations

 This approach requires a DCS account.
-This is not a problem for tC but other software using Word-MAP may not have support for DCS accounts.
+This is not a problem for tC but other software using WordMAP may not have support for DCS accounts.
 Such software would still be able to read configuration data but could not write it unless they add support for DCS user authentication.